placaille/segmentation-transfer/README.md

 #### Video compressed into embedding space

-This is a demo where the image is directly segmented without being explicitly transformed to the full simulator pixel space.
+This is a demo where the image is compressed into features from where the line segmentation model is applied.
 While this method offers less interpretability, performance is noticeably better.

 To process a video use the `make gif-embedding` recipe.
 For example,
 ```